Off Your Game: Most Common Sports Injuries

 Contusions and Abrasions

 Contusions, or bruises, often happen when the body receives blows from blunt objects.
-Visit an emergency center if the bruising or swelling is severe or tissue damage is extensive.
+Visit an emergency room if the bruising or swelling is severe or tissue damage is extensive.
 If your child gets a minor contusion, follow the RICE treatment mentioned above.

 Abrasions occur when the skin is rubbed off, usually as it grazes with a rough surface.
 Visit an emergency center if the injury is severe.
 For minor abrasions, rinse with cold water and apply an antiseptic cream.